 Coronavirus

 In the last 20 years there have been 3 significant coronavirus outbreaks that have greatly impacted global health.
-First, there was the Severe Acute Respiratory Syndrome (SARS) in 2002, then the Middle East Respiratory Syndrome (MERS) in 2012, and most recently a novel coronavirus in 2019, now officially named SARS-CoV-2 and the disease it causes is referred to as COVID-19.
-On March 11, 2020, as a result of the rapid global spread of the virus, the WHO declared that COVID-19 had reached pandemic levels.
-While there are now several licensed and EUA vaccines available for the prevention of severe COVID-19, the continued emergence of novel SARS-CoV-2 variants have necessitated the need to develop effective medical counter measures to effectively respond to the public health threat posed by this mutating virus.
+First, there was Severe Acute Respiratory Syndrome (SARS) in 2002, then Middle East Respiratory Syndrome (MERS) in 2012, and most recently in 2019 a novel coronavirus, now officially named SARS-CoV-2 and the disease it causes referred to as COVID-19.
+On March 11, 2020, as a result of the rapid global spread of the virus, the World Health Organization declared COVID-19 to have reached pandemic levels.
+While there are now several licensed vaccines available for the prevention of severe COVID-19, the continued emergence of novel SARS-CoV-2 variants have continually necessitated the development of effective medical counter measures, including new vaccines, to effectively respond to the ongoing public health threat posed by this mutating virus.

-In the development of coronavirus vaccines, it is important to carefully evaluate vaccine candidates in terms of safety as prior studies have identified concerns of enhanced disease as a result of skewed antibody responses that result in inflammatory alveolar damage.
-Our studies are designed to address these concerns through the design of subunits and the use of adjuvants that engender balanced Th1/Th2, or Th1 biased responses.
-The current recombinant subunit approach provides a means to deliver a safe, stable, and established manufacturing platform for a SARS CoV-2 vaccine.
+It is important to carefully evaluate the safety of coronavirus vaccine candidates as studies have identified concerns of enhanced disease as a result of skewed antibody responses that result in inflammatory alveolar damage.
+HBI's pre-clinical studies are designed to address these concerns through the design of unique subunits and the customized use of adjuvants to engender balanced Th1/Th2, or Th1 biased responses.
+HBI's recombinant subunit approach provides an efficient and cost-effective means to deliver a safe and stable SARS CoV-2 vaccine.

-The company together with collaborators at the the University of Texas Medical Branch (UTMB) is pursuing multiple coronavirus vaccine opportunities, including an individual novel S protein subunit for SARS-CoV-2 as a booster to other vaccines to increase the breadth and durability of the immune response.
-Additionally, we have developed a pan-beta coronavirus (sarbecoviruses) vaccine candidate has the potential to provide protection against SARS-CoV-1, SARS-CoV-2, and MERS, with a single formulation.
+The Company, together with our collaborators at the University of Texas Medical Branch (UTMB), is pursuing multiple coronavirus vaccine opportunities, including an individual novel S protein subunit for SARS-CoV-2 as a booster to other vaccines to substantially increase the breadth and durability of the immune response.
+Additionally, we are currently optimizing a pan-beta coronavirus (sarbecoviruses) vaccine candidate with potential to provide protection against SARS-CoV-1, SARS-CoV-2, and MERS, in a single vaccine formulation.
 We are also pursuing thermal-stable formulations for these vaccines candidates.

 Alphaviruses

-Together with collaborators at the Baylor College of Medicine, we have developed a promising recombinant subunit CHIKV vaccine that induces potent virus nAb responses that are able to prevent viral replication upon challenge of immunocompetent mice as well as protecting immunocompromised mice against lethal challenge.
-The role of antibodies in protection has been demonstrated in a passive serum transfer study which afforded complete survival of recipient immunocompromised mice.
-As with all vaccines, and in particular for priority pathogens such as CHIKV which requires BSL-3 handling, a combination of safety and economics in manufacturing are of paramount importance.
-Our recombinant subunit approach provides a means to deliver a safe, stable, and established manufacturing platform for a CHIKV vaccine.
+Together with collaborators at the Baylor College of Medicine, we have developed a promising recombinant subunit CHIKV vaccine candidate that induces potent virus nAb responses that are able to prevent viral replication upon challenge of immunocompetent mice as well as protecting immunocompromised mice against lethal challenge.
+The role of antibodies in protection has been demonstrated in a passive serum transfer study which showed complete survival of recipient immunocompromised mice.
+As with all vaccines, and in particular those for priority pathogens such as CHIKV which requires BSL-3 handling, a combination of safety and economics in manufacturing are of paramount importance.
+Our recombinant subunit approach and established manufacturing platform provide a means to deliver a safe and stable CHIKV vaccine.

-Leveraging the results from our CHIKV recombinant subunit vaccine, we have extended this approach to the New World alphaviruses (NWAV), Venezuelan, eastern and western equine encephalitis viruses (VEEV, EEEV, and WEEV).
+Leveraging the results from our CHIKV recombinant subunit vaccine work, we have now extended this approach to the New World alphaviruses (NWAV) including Venezuelan, eastern and western equine encephalitis viruses (VEEV, EEEV, and WEEV).
 These viruses are important human pathogens that cause varying levels of morbidity and mortality.
 There are currently no licensed vaccines to prevent disease caused by these viruses.
-Are approach to the NWAV is to develop a multivalent vaccine candidate that provides protection against all three viruses with a single formulation.
-Preliminary data supports this approach.
+Supported by our initial data, HBI has targeted development of a multivalent NWAV vaccine candidate that provides protection against all three NWAV viruses with a single vaccine formulation.

 Zika Virus

-Zika virus (ZIKV) is a mosquito-borne flavivirus that was originally isolated in 1947, and since that time has, caused sporadic outbreaks of mild disease in Africa, and Asia.
+Zika virus (ZIKV) is a mosquito-borne flavivirus that was originally isolated in 1947, and causes sporadic outbreaks of mild disease in Africa, and Asia.
 Historically, symptoms associated with ZIKV infection were mild and so, until recently, the virus was not considered a significant public health issue.
 However, beginning with an outbreak in French Polynesia in 2013, infection with ZIKV has been associated with more severe neurological symptoms and birth defects.
-These more severe symptoms coupled with a dramatic spread of the virus throughout South and Central America, led to a declaration of ZIKV as a public health emergency by the World Health Organization (WHO).
+These more severe symptoms coupled with a dramatic spread of the virus throughout South and Central America, led to a declaration of ZIKV as a public health emergency by the World Health Organization.
 While multiple vaccine candidates have advanced to clinical trials, there is currently no licensed vaccine for ZIKV.

-Our goal is to develop an optimize a ZIKV recombinant subunit vaccine candidate for rapid and durable immune responses.
-Initial studies demonstrated that the ZIKV protein with alum can protect non-human primates against viremia.
-We have investigated a number of other adjuvants, to include synthetic TLR-4 agonists, for use in clinical studies.
+Our goal is to develop and optimize a ZIKV recombinant subunit vaccine candidate for rapid and durable immune responses and potential cross-reactivity with other flaviviruses.
+Initial studies demonstrated that the ZIKV protein adjuvanted with alum can protect non-human primates against viremia.
+We are evaluating a number of other adjuvants, to include synthetic TLR-4 agonists, for use in clinical studies.

 Tick-borne Flavivirus

 The tick-borne flavivirus (TBFV) group includes a number of important human pathogens that result in serious neurological or hemorrhagic diseases.
-The TBFVs are considered to be emerging or re-emerging pathogens due to increases in the number of human infections, the expansion of their geographic distribution, and emergence of new viruses.
+The TBFVs are considered to be emerging or re-emerging pathogens due to increases in the number of human infections, the expansion of their geographic distribution, and emergence of new viruses in the group.
 Due to the number of different mammalian TBFVs and the expansive geographic areas that they cover, the ability to provide effective protection against this group is challenging.
-Inactivated vaccines are available for protection against the three tick-borne encephalitis (TBE) viruses.
-These vaccines are monovalent and only provide protection against the TBE subtypes and there is a growing need for protection against viruses such as Powassan virus (POWV) and the TBFVs that cause hemorrhagic fever.
-One solution for a group of viruses such as TBFV, is to develop multivalent vaccines that induce broad cross-protective immunity against multiple viruses.
+While inactivated vaccines are available for protection against the three tick-borne encephalitis (TBE) viruses.
+These vaccines are monovalent and only provide protection against TBE subtypes.
+There is a growing need for protection against other TBFV viruses such as Powassan virus and the TBFVs that cause hemorrhagic fever.
+Our solution for a group of viruses such as TBFV, is to develop multivalent vaccines that induce broad cross-protective immunity against multiple viruses across the virus group.

-We have developed a very promising multivalent mammalian TBFV vaccine candidate composed of recombinant subunit envelope proteins from three viruses in this group.
-Together with collaborators at the University of Texas Medical Branch, we have demonstrated that the multivalent vaccine induces broad cross-protection in mouse challenge studies against five of the major mammalian TBFV’s.
+We are currently developing a multivalent mammalian TBFV vaccine candidate composed of recombinant subunit envelope proteins from three viruses in this group.
+Together with collaborators at the University of Texas Medical Branch, we have thus far demonstrated that the multivalent vaccine induces broad cross-protection in mouse challenge studies against five of the major mammalian TBFV’s.
 The role of antibodies in protection have also been confirmed by challenge studies following passive transfer of serum from immune animals.
 The safety of the multivalent vaccine formulation that includes the adjuvant SLA-LSQ has been demonstrated in GLP toxicology studies.
-Efforts are underway to complete preclinical activities to include cGMP manufacturing to support clinical evaluation of novel vaccine candidate.
+Efforts are underway to complete preclinical activities to include cGMP manufacturing to support clinical evaluation of this vaccine candidate.